Iowa in the American Civil War: Prelude to war

 Iowa had become the 29th state in the Union on December 28, 1846.
 Settlers had defeated the Sauk, Meskwaki, and Ho-Chunk during the 1832 Black Hawk War, resulting in lopsided treaties ceding land to the settlers.
 Future treaties forced out these and Dakota peoples and opened nearly all land to settlers.
 As a territory, Iowa had a small number of enslaved people (16 counted in the 1840 census).
 When Iowa earned statehood, its new constitution outlawed slavery.

-Many native-born settlers in Iowa were Yankee, who had moved West from New England and upstate New York across what is now the upper Midwest.
+Many native-born settlers in Iowa were Yankees, who had moved West from New England and upstate New York across what is now the upper Midwest.
 From the Northeast, these settlers brought family-based smallholder farms rather than the large plantation systems of the Southern United States.
 By the time of war, only the extreme northwestern part of the state remained an unsettled frontier area.
 Prominent foreign-born places of origin included Germany and Ireland, and many of these immigrants established farms similar to those of the Yankees.
 Many of the settlers in Iowa were also of Mid-Atlantic (Pennsylvanian) stock.
 Some Upland Southern/Appalachian settlers from Virginia and Kentucky arrived and settled in Southern Iowa.

 Most of the settlers in Iowa were located along Eastern rivers, especially the Mississippi, at the outbreak of war.
 Davenport was a prominent river port, and Muscatine had a large concentration of free blacks, either escaped fugitives or from Northeastern free states.
 Steamboat trade connected the state to other Mississippi river ports, including those in slave states.
 With the development in the 1850s of the Illinois Central and the Chicago and North Western Railway, Iowa's fertile fields were linked with Eastern supply depots.
 Agricultural producers and manufacturers in the state could readily get their products to the Union army by river or rail during the War.

 Some settlers continued West into the Plains.
 One such settler was abolitionist John Brown, who used Iowa as a base for his operations in Kansas.